asrdav/IIT_Connect/README.md

 # IIT_Patna_Connect
-Helps in finding lost items, selling items and books cab easily.
+IIT Patna portal-cum-database that will help in finding lost items, selling items and will books cab easily.